apache/opendal/core/src/docs/upgrade.md

 ## Accept `std::time::Duration` instead

 Previously, OpenDAL accepted `time::Duration` as input for `presign_xxx`.
 However, since v0.31, we have changed this to accept `std::time::Duration` so that users do not need to depend on `time`.
-Internally, we migrated from `time` to `chonoe` for better integration with other parts of the ecosystem.
+Internally, we migrated from `time` to `chrono` for better integration with other parts of the ecosystem.

 ## `disable_ec2_metadata` for services s3